There are two key aspects to referencing: understanding those in books/articles you are reading, and creating your own.

 In addition, Theology students have the option of using either Harvard or MHRA.

-ILS provides a full guide to Harvard referencing Your Harvard Referencing Guide (PDF, 0.5 MB)
+Library & Learning Services provides a full guide to Harvard referencing Your Harvard Referencing Guide (PDF, 0.5 MB).

 You can also read our guide on Issuu.